 The first book I read by Charles Dickens was Great Expectations and, although I found some parts of the first and second volumes a bit monotonous, I really liked the interesting and well-crafted characters.
 So, I really want to read at least one more of his books.

 Emily St. John Mandel

-I read Station Eleven by Emily St. John Mandel more or less two years ago and was really pleasantly surprised with how she structured the novel and how all the characters seemed to play a part on the events.
+I read Station Eleven by Emily St. John Mandel more or less two years ago and was really pleasantly surprised at how she structured the novel and how all the characters seemed to play a part in the events.
 I’m really curious about her other books.

 Anna Karenina by Leo Tolstoy is one of my favourite classics and, since I’ve read it, I’ve been meaning to buy War and Peace.
 Its size has been stopping me from doing so, but I surely will.
 Hopefully soon!

 Haruki Murakami is a special case among these authors.
 I read Hard-Boiled Wonderland and The End of The World and was not overly impressed.
 The characters were not satisfactorily well developed and, although the two strands of the novel were by the end perfectly linked, I enjoyed one far more than the other.
 However, I learnt afterwards that this is not the best book to start reading Murakami.
 So, I really want to give him another chance.

 Last year I read Vinte e Zinco by Mia Couto, a Mozambican writer, and really liked it.
 However, it is quite a short book.
 I’m really curious about how he manages the pacing of a much longer one.